 The current approach to corporate travel programming is ineffective

 Time-consuming: It takes travel teams up to 40 hours each month to aggregate and cleanse the data from multiple vendors.
-Even then, at best data for the entire journey is only 80% complete with some studies suggesting it can be as low at 40%.
+At best, data for the entire journey is only 80% complete with some studies suggesting it can be as low at 40%.

 Lack of actionable insight: Virtually all the data that Senior Travel Directors rely on provide a historical look back at travel spend – the what.
 There is little information about the how or why.
 As a result, it is difficult to identify actionable insights.
 Looking back at past spend and adding a percentage to the next 12 months’ budget is ineffective and is no longer deemed an acceptable approach.

 Increased risk: Without insights into spending behaviors, optimizing the corporate travel program so that it delivers the best user experience is virtually impossible.
 As a result, the likelihood of non-policy compliant bookings often through more appealing leisure sites, increases.
-This type of leakage not only puts the employee at risk because they cannot be as easily tracked during their journey, it also makes reconciling the journey’s spend more difficult.
+This type of leakage puts the employee at risk because they cannot be easily tracked during their journey.
+It also makes reconciling the journey’s spend more difficult.

 Weak negotiating position: Without full visibility of the program, owners find it challenging to negotiate new deals or ensure suppliers are honoring agreements.
 Missing threshold targets can be very costly.